Have you tried to learn to work online from home? Or are you planning to shift to remote work to spend more time with your family?

 5. Critical thinking and resourcefulness

 Shifting to work from home resulted in many changes in almost all aspects of every organization.
-This also includes some changes in job roles, responsibilities, and work hours.
-As virtual staff, you need to be adaptable to these changes either be it temporary or permanent.
-Having an open mind will help you deal with sudden changes and adjust to it better.
+This also includes changes in job roles, responsibilities, and work hours.
+As virtual staff, you need to be adaptable to these changes, either temporary or permanent.
+Having an open mind will help you deal with sudden changes and adjust better.

-Being able to meet deadlines, fulfill commitments, and accept consequences are just a few ways to show your accountability.
-Unlike in an office set up, where physically showing up for work demonstrates your commitment to your work.
-In a digital work set up, you will need to show your commitment by giving your full attention and accountability.
+Meeting deadlines, fulfilling commitments, and accepting the consequences are just a few ways to show accountability.
+Unlike in an office setup, where physically showing up for work demonstrates your commitment to your work.
+In a digital work setup, you will need to show your dedication by giving your full attention and accountability.

-After discussing the skills that you need to work from home efficiently.
-Now, we will be sharing with you the most in-demand work from home jobs that you can try out.
-Some of these jobs may require skills that you already have while some may require some background and experience.
+After discussing the skills that you need to work from home efficiently, now, we will be sharing with you the most in-demand work-from-home jobs that you can try out.
+Some of these jobs may require skills you already have, while some may require some background and experience.
 Let’s check them out:

 1. Web Developer ($59K+ Average annual salary)

 Many companies and large organizations are looking for web developers to build multiple websites for them.
 Web developers can work regularly or on a freelance basis.
 Since web developers’ skills are in-demand, there are always job opportunities online.
 Unfortunately, this is not an entry-level job.
 But you can start learning through online courses for web design.

 You will create logos, t-shirt designs, customer images, landing pages, and many more.
 Graphic Designers use design software to complete their work.
 They can get their contracts via freelancing websites or be hired full-time by companies.